Andrew Wiles Building

 These questions connect complexity theory to a wide range of other areas, including algorithms, learning, cryptography, and logic.
 This workshop will build on these connections by stimulating cross-disciplinary conversations between researchers and students working in these areas, with the aim of achieving a deeper and more integrated mathematical understanding of computation.

-Speakers: Lance Fortnow (GaTech), Joshua Grochow (Colorado), Yuval Ishai (Technion), Valentine Kabanets (Simon Fraser), Daniel Kane (UCSD), Neeraj Kayal (Microsoft), Antonina Kolokolova (Newfoundland), Michal Koucky (Charles), Jan Krajicek (Charles), Shachar Lovett (UCSD), Ryan O'Donnell (Carnegie Mellon), Mohan Paturi (UCSD), Toniann Pitassi (Toronto), Pavel Pudlak (CAS), Alexander Razborov (Chicago), Ben Rossman (Toronto), Srikanth Srinivasan (IIT Bombay), Avi Wigderson (IAS), Ryan Williams (MIT), Virginia Vassilevska Williams (MIT)
+Speakers: Ardakev Chattopadhyay (TIFR), Andrew Drucker (Chicago), Lance Fortnow (GaTech), Joshua Grochow (CU Boulder), Yuval Ishai (Technion), Valentine Kabanets (Simon Fraser), Daniel Kane (UCSD), Neeraj Kayal (Microsoft), Antonina Kolokolova (Newfoundland), Michal Koucký (Charles), Jan Krajicek (Charles), Ryan O'Donnell (Carnegie Mellon), Mohan Paturi (UCSD), Toniann Pitassi (Toronto), Pavel Pudlak (CAS), Alexander Razborov (Chicago), Ben Rossman (Toronto), Srikanth Srinivasan (IIT Bombay), Ryan Williams (MIT), Virginia Vassilevska Williams (MIT)

 Registration: Registration for the workshop is free but required; please contact Naomi Kraker to register.